List of This Is Us characters: Beth Pearson

-Beth is largely defined by her elegance, grace, poise and refinement, qualities that she has had since she was a young ballet dancer and that she continued to refine and develop as she aged and rose up from her working class beginnings to her current upper middle class lifestyle.
+Beth is largely defined by her elegance, gracefulness, poise and refinement, qualities that she has had since she was a young ballet dancer and that she continued to refine and develop as she aged and rose up from her working class beginnings to her current upper middle class lifestyle.
 This is best demonstrated in the way she speaks; she mainly speaks in a soft and tender voice, even when overcome with great anger she still endeavors to maintain a gentle, composed, and eloquent tone.
 This is likely a personality trait she acquired from her mother.
-Another trait that demonstrates these qualities is in how she deals with challenges and adversities in her life with prominent examples being in season 3 when both her and Randall are going through marital difficulties, when she had to deal with the grief of losing her father, or when she had lost her job of 12 years amongst many other examples; Beth chooses to never completely falter but rather confront her life's difficulties with dignity and grace and endeavors to maintain a calm and collected composure for as long as she possibly can.
-Even when confronted with her own negative emotions or consoling others in times of sorrow, Beth always tries to maintain her elegance, the best example of this being during a dance recital when one of her students fell down and she walked across the stage to encourage her.
+Another trait that demonstrates these qualities is in how she deals with challenges and adversities in her life with prominent examples being in season 3, when both her and Randall are going through marital difficulties, when she had to deal with the grief of losing her father, or when she had lost her job of 12 years amongst many other examples; Beth chooses to never completely falter but rather confront her life's difficulties with dignity and grace and endeavors to maintain a calm and collected composure for as long as she possibly can.
+Even when confronted with her own negative emotions or consoling others in their times of sorrow, Beth always tries to maintain her elegance, the best example of this being during a dance recital when one of her students fell down, she walked across the stage, sat down in an elegant manner beside her student and gently encourages her to get up and dance.